 PIP – Personalised Investment Portfolio

 The PIP is a personalised, unitised wine investment portfolio based on the same principals as VIP, CIP and AIP.
-However, the PIPs are unlimited, always available and tailored according to the investor’s request.
+However, the PIPs are offered on a month-to-month basis and subject to available stock on the market.

 Please contact Johan to sign-up to our investment newsletter.

 VIP 2017 – Sold Out